 Successful applicants will be sent a discount code that can be used to book your course online and should be applied on the checkout page.

-The following courses are available with 50% off the price shown under the current subsidy scheme:
+The following courses are available under the current subsidy scheme:

 TERMS AND CONDITIONS

 – Where there are more applications for subsidised places than spaces available the information you provide will be used to asses which candidates will benefit most from the placement

 – CSSC will not discriminate on the grounds of race, age, gender, ability, or any other protected characteristic.
 All candidates shall be treated equally and assessed on the merits of their responses

 – All tuition and materials required to complete the course are included, but some tutors may offer additional tools and materials for sale, these are not included

 – Non-attendance at the allocated workshop forfeits the subsidised place, no alternative will be offered